Direct Access to the

 2. Control Rooms and Communication Systems: Reducing background noise is crucial in areas where clear communication is essential for mission success.

-3. Launch Vehicles: High levels of noise generated during launch can be damaging; acoustic absorbers are used within the spacecraft to protect astronauts and sensitive equipment from these extreme conditions.
+3. Launch Vehicles: High levels of noise generated during Launch can be damaging; acoustic absorbers are used within the spacecraft to protect astronauts and sensitive equipment from these extreme conditions.

 Well-Known Examples